shaunagm/actionrising/CONTRIBUTING.md

 ##### Signing the Contributor License Agreement

-Before contributing to the ActionRising repository, you need to sign our Contributor License Agreement (CLA).
+People making significant contributions to the ActionRising repository need to sign a Contributor License Agreement (CLA).
+If you're requesting a feature, reporting a bug, or making small changes to the repository, you can skip the CLA.
+Not sure what kind of change counts as "small"?
+Just ask us on Slack, or via email to actionrisingsite@gmail.com.

 You can download a pdf copy of the agreement [here](https://github.com/shaunagm/actionrising/blob/develop/ActionRisingContributorLicenseAgreement.pdf).
-Please sign it and email it to actionrisingsite@gmail.com.
+Please sign it and email it to .
 Include your github username in the email so we can easily keep track of which contributors have signed.
 Once we receive your signed CLA, we will sign it and send you a copy of the final document.